fitrianingrum/fitrianingrum.me/content/post/2020/yoy-analysis-sql-server.md

 {{< /table >}}

 ### Step 2.
-Joining with the previous year's sales and calculate the percent growth
+Join with the previous year's sales and calculate the percent growth

-Pay attention to lines 12-18, where we add a JOIN to the previous year's sales and display the `PreviousSales` and `PctGrowth` columns.
+See the following code that adds a JOIN to the previous year's sales and displays the `PreviousSales` and `PctGrowth` columns.
+Pay more attention to lines 12-18.

 {{< highlight sql "linenos=table,hl_lines=12-18">}}
 WITH MonthlySalesCTE(CteYear, CteMonth, CteSales) AS (